Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/asmref/asmref.rst

 .. image:: img/asmref_img2.png

-For the assembly we create a markup file `/site/docsink/included_asm_core.httl` with the following content:
+For this assembly we create a markup file `/site/docsink/included_asm_core.httl` with the following content:

 .. code-block:: html